 Thrift Savings Plan (TSP) Roth Option

-An increasing number of employers—including the federal government—now offer employees a relatively new workplace savings choice—a Roth retirement savings option.
+An increasing number of employers—including the federal government—now offer employees a choice between traditional or a Roth retirement savings options.
 With a Roth, employees are able to make after-tax contributions to their retirement savings account that will be tax-free when withdrawn.

 Comparing Your Options